BuildingXwithJS/deno-simple-server/README.md

 > Free open-source tutorial on creating a simple http server with Deno

-This repository contains code and related materials for [trying Deno]() video.
+This repository contains code and related materials for [building simple HTTP server with Deno](https://youtu.be/z9hJMZo-pFM) video.

 ## Project description